SOULS-TAMU/kkt-hardnet/README.md

   - Newton/KKT settings: `newton_tol`, `max_newton_iter`, `newton_step_length`, etc.
   - Checkpoints: configure how often to save models (`save_checkpoint_iter`) and paths for reloading.

 Keep all the files in one folder inside the `OP_problems` folder.
+For any confusion please check the given example problems inside the `Op_problems` folder.

 ---